nextflow-io/nextflow/docs/channel.md

 ### Queue channel

-A *queue channel* is a non-blocking unidirectional FIFO queue which connects two processes, channel factories, or operators.
+A *queue channel* is a non-blocking unidirectional FIFO queue connecting a *producer* process (i.e. outputting a value) to a consumer process, or an operators.

 A queue channel can be created by factory methods ([of](#of), [fromPath](#frompath), etc), operators ({ref}`operator-map`, {ref}`operator-flatmap`, etc), and processes (see {ref}`Process outputs <process-output>`).